Quantum circuits

 The first limitation we'll cover — which is really more of a slight degeneracy in the way that quantum states are represented by quantum state vectors, as opposed to an actual limitation — concerns the notion of a global phase.

 What we mean by a global phase is this.
-Suppose that and are unit vectors representing quantum states of some system, and assume moreover that there exists a complex number on the unit circle (meaning that or alternatively for some real number ) such that
+Let and be unit vectors representing quantum states of some system, and suppose that there exists a complex number on the unit circle, meaning that or alternatively for some real number such that

-Now consider what happens when a system is in one of two quantum states that differ by a global phase, and and the system undergoes a standard basis measurement.
+Consider what happens when a system is in one of the two quantum states and and the system undergoes a standard basis measurement.
 In the first case, in which the system is in the state the probability of measuring any classical state is

 In the second case, in which the system is in the state the probability of measuring any classical state is